Artificial neuron: History

-The first artificial neuron was the Threshold Logic Unit, or Linear Threshold Unit, first proposed by Warren McCulloch and Walter Pitts in 1943 in A logical calculus of the ideas immanent in nervous activity.
+The artificial neuron was first proposed by Warren McCulloch and Walter Pitts in their 1943 paper "A Logical Calculus of the Ideas Immanent in Nervous Activity".
+It was called the Threshold Logic Unit or Linear Threshold Unit.
 The model was specifically targeted as a computational model of the "nerve net" in the brain.
 As an activation function, it employed a threshold, equivalent to using the Heaviside step function.
 Initially, only a simple model was considered, with binary inputs and outputs, some restrictions on the possible weights, and a more flexible threshold value.
 Since the beginning it was already noticed that any Boolean function could be implemented by networks of such devices, what is easily seen from the fact that one can implement the AND and OR functions, and use them in the disjunctive or the conjunctive normal form.

 Researchers also soon realized that cyclic networks, with feedbacks through neurons, could define dynamical systems with memory, but most of the research concentrated (and still does) on strictly feed-forward networks because of the smaller difficulty they present.

 One important and pioneering artificial neural network that used the linear threshold function was the perceptron, developed by Frank Rosenblatt.
 This model already considered more flexible weight values in the neurons, and was used in machines with adaptive capabilities.
 The representation of the threshold values as a bias term was introduced by Bernard Widrow in 1960 – see ADALINE.

 A further development was the Hebbian Learning Rule, proposed by Donald O. Hebb, which provided a fundamental rule for adjusting the weights in neural networks.
 The principle of Hebbian learning posits that the connection between two neurons strengthens if they activate simultaneously and weakens if they activate separately.
 A refinement of Hebbian learning, known as spike-timing-dependent plasticity, was developed to account for the precise timing of neuron spikes.
 This form of learning has been implemented in spiking neural networks, which are believed to be more energy-efficient than traditional ANNs and require less energy for transmission since they process data based on the occurrence of events rather than continuous computation.

 In the late 1980s, when research on neural networks regained strength, neurons with more continuous shapes started to be considered.
 The possibility of differentiating the activation function allows the direct use of the gradient descent and other optimization algorithms for the adjustment of the weights.
 Neural networks also started to be used as a general function approximation model.
 The best known training algorithm called backpropagation has been rediscovered several times but its first development goes back to the work of Paul Werbos.